open-rsx/rsb-manual/examples-basic.rst

 The RPC client calls methods provided by one or more RPC servers.
 In
 |project|, such an RPC client is implemented as a :term:`remote
-server` object which is similar to other :term:`participant` s .
-Such an object has to be created in order to perform method calls.
+server` object which is similar to other :term:`participants
+<participant>`.
+Such an object has to be created in order to perform
+method calls.

 After the :term:`remote server` object has been created, a method can be called by supplying its name as string and, optionally, the